Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

     - Should we allow suffix, prefix or none configuration?
   - Instantiation of complex types on RPC receive
     - Should we allow framework users to pool instances? (object-pool)
-    - Should we allow non-default constructable types? (class-factory)
+    - Should we allow non-default constructible types? (class-factory)

 # Future possibilities
 [future-possibilities]: #future-possibilities

-- We might want to have RPCs indendent from `NetworkBehaviour`s (free-standing RPC functions/events)
+- We might want to have RPCs independent from `NetworkBehaviour`s (free-standing RPC functions/events)
 - We might follow-up on [Unresolved questions](#unresolved-questions) to address with further implementations
 - We will probably follow-up with more RPC Send/Recv params fields (AOI filtering etc.)
 - With more and more [Serializable Types](https://github.com/Unity-Technologies/com.unity.multiplayer.rfcs/pull/2), RPC API will be more an more convenient and pleasing to use